 A popular option for many people is to start a side hustle to boost their monthly income.
-Building a family-owned business that you can eventually pass on to your children is a great way to build generational wealth.
+Starting a family-owned business, investing in real estate, and stock market investments that you can eventually pass on to your children is a great way to build generational wealth.

 3. Diversify Your Investment Portfolio